jasmine-blush/custom_weather/README.md

 # Custom.Weather plugin for Wox
  A customizable weather plugin for Wox v1.\*.\*</br>
- Weather data retrieval from free and open-source weather API [Open-Meteo](https://open-meteo.com)
+ Weather data retrieval from free and open-source weather API [Open-Meteo](https://open-meteo.com).

+## Installation
+Install by typing ```wpm install Custom.Weather``` into Wox.
+Alternatively, you can download it from the Releases tab here or from the [wox plugin site](http://www.wox.one/plugin/430).

 ## Look and Settings
 <img width="600" src="Images\\example.png"/>